mikeperry-tor/vanguards/README_SECURITY.md

 attack.
-Should this limit get hit (it is a NOTICE message), or high load or DoS attacks happen against your service, consider monitoring your Guard's bandwidth history for visible traffic increases in the [public metrics portal](https://metrics.torproject.org/rs.html#search/flag:Guard), as any visible spikes there will be visible to the aversary too, and can aid in Guard discovery.
+Should this limit get hit (it is a NOTICE message), or high load or DoS attacks happen against your service, consider monitoring your Guard's bandwidth history for visible traffic increases in the [public metrics portal](https://metrics.torproject.org/rs.html#search/flag:Guard), as any visible spikes there will be visible to the adversary too, and can aid in Guard discovery.
 See also the section on [Monitoring Your Service](#monitor-your-service).
 If you see any such spikes, it means Tor's metrics are too detailed.
 Consider contacting someone at the Tor Project, or [filing a bug](https://gitlab.torproject.org/tpo/core/tor/-/issues/).